section-engineering-education/engineering-education/articles/sql-user-defined-functions/index.md

 2. **Table-Valued functions:** These functions return tables.

 ### Table of contents
-- Prerequisites
+- Prerequisites.

-- Creating functions
+- Creating functions.

-- Using functions in Statements
+- Using functions in Statements.

-- Update/Delete functions
+- Update/Delete functions.

-- Using Variables, Conditional Statements inside functions
+- Using Variables, Conditional Statements inside functions.

-- Conclusion
+- Conclusion.

 ### Prerequisites
-- A basic understanding of SQL
+- A basic understanding of SQL.

-- A SQL Server with a database
+- A SQL Server with a database.

-- [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) to connect to your database
+- [SQL Server Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms?view=sql-server-ver15) to connect to your database.

 ### Creating functions
 #### Scalar functions